Save up to 25%… Shop Our Birthday Sale Now!

 Anxiety, then, is not a hard-wired defect in your brain.
 Rather, it may be a deficit or overabundance of the chemical messengers that control your emotional responses.

-Mushrooms may increase your resistance to stress by acting in a similar manner to some neurotransmitters.
+The best mushrooms may increase your resistance to occasional anxiety-related stress by acting similarly to some neurotransmitters.
 The exact mechanism by which this occurs has not yet been identified.
-But it is presumed that some adaptogens act via the pathway that mediates your body’s stress response (13).
+However, it is presumed that mushrooms for anxiety have some adaptogens that act via the pathway that mediates your body’s stress response (13).

 Adaptogens are also mild stressors.
-Some researchers believe repeated exposure to mild or low doses of stress can increase your resistance to future stress exposure (13).
-This concept is also evident in the action of plant-based adaptogens such as green tea and rhodiola.
+Some researchers believe repeated exposure to mild or low stress levels can increase resistance to future stress exposure, potentially improving mental health (13).
+This therapeutic potential concept is also evident in the action of plant-based adaptogens such as green tea and rhodiola.

-A key protective mechanism exerted by mushrooms is their ability to regulate your immune system.
+A key protective mechanism exerted by the best mushrooms for anxiety is their ability to regulate your immune system.
 This is how they help your body maintain an optimal, balanced state.

 These properties are also critical for your body’s healthy inflammatory response.

-Inflammation is a natural part of your immune system to damaging factors, such as injuries or harmful chemicals.
+Inflammation is a natural part of your immune system's response to damaging factors, such as injuries or harmful chemicals.
 This essential, temporary response leads to many symptoms you’re already familiar with — fever, pain, swelling, etc.

 When your body’s inflammatory response goes awry, chronic inflammation can set in.
 The infiltration of inflammatory cells into the tissue site can lead to further tissue damage (14).
 Chronic inflammation may also be a mechanism for anxiety disorders (15,16,17,18).